thavlik/mirbase/README.md

 # Now your docker image contains the prebuilt sqlite database file.
 #
 ```

+Note: the only time you must build this image is if you want to change how data is handled.
+For example, you want to insert into a PostgreSQL server instead of writing to a sqlite file.
+If sqlite is sufficient for you, you are encouraged to use the [prebuilt image](https://hub.docker.com/r/thavlik/mirbase).

 ## License
 The code in this repository for building the database is [licensed under MIT](./LICENSE).